marco-michel/TimeEvolver/README.md

     * ``size_t dim`` The dimension of the Hilbert space
     * ``size_t nSamples`` The number of samples taken

+## Krylov status codes
+* 0: Success
+* 1: Lucky breakdown
+* 10: Error: Numerical error estimate was larger than analytic error.
+Requested accuacy was probably not achived.
+* 11: Error: Numerical integration of the error integral failed.

 # Build Documentation

 To build a local version of the documentation you have to install the program ``doxygen``: